Examples: Data Generation and Imitation Learning for Humanoids#

 Locomotion policy training

 The locomotion policy used in this integration example was trained using the AGILE framework.
 AGILE is an officially supported humanoid control training pipeline that leverages the manager based environment in Isaac Lab.
 It will also be seamlessly integrated with other evaluation and deployment tools across Isaac products.
 This allows teams to rely on a single, maintained stack covering all necessary infrastructure and tooling for policy training, with easy export to real-world deployment.
-The AGILE repository contains updated pre-trained policies with separate upper and lower body policies for flexibtility.
+The AGILE repository contains updated pre-trained policies with separate upper and lower body policies for flexibility.
 They have been verified in the real world and can be directly deployed.
 Users can also train their own locomotion or whole-body control policies using the AGILE framework.

 Generate the manipulation dataset#